Testing Services for Vertical, Horizontal, and Submersible Pumps

-Key Features include:
+Key Features Include:

-- Capable of testing horizontal, vertical and submersible pumps
+- Capable of testing horizontal, vertical, and submersible pumps

-- Maximum of 5000 HP
+- Horsepower capacity of 5000 HP

 The Hydraulic Institute (HI) is a non-profit organization established to enhance the effective, efficient and economic use of pumps through the development of industry pump standards and educational tools for effective application, testing, installation, operation, maintenance, and performance optimization of pumps and pumping systems.